Knightwing1941/AI_Web_Scraper_Project/README.md

 3. Run the Scraper:

-   python scraper.py
+   streamlit run main.py

-4. View the Results: Extracted data will be saved in a file (`output.json`) or printed to the console, depending on your configuration.
+5. View the Results: Extracted data will be saved in a file (`output.json`) or printed to the console, depending on your configuration.

  Configuration
 - Target URL: Specify the URL of the website you wish to scrape.